History of United States drug prohibition: 1900s

 In May, 1971 Congressmen Robert Steele (R-CT) and Morgan Murphy (D-IL) released a report on the growing heroin epidemic among U.S. servicemen in Vietnam.

-Later in May 1971, the U.S. military announced they will begin urinalysis of all returning servicemen.
+Later in May 1971, the U.S. military announced they would begin urinalysis of all returning servicemen.
 The program goes into effect in September.
 4.5% of the soldiers test positive for heroin.

 1972, March 22: The National Commission on Marijuana and Drug Abuse recommended legalizing possession and sales of small amounts of marijuana.
 This recommendation is ignored.